Why a conversation about inheritance tax is worth having

 Your estate is everything you own, minus any debts like a mortgage.
 So your home, your car, your savings and investments, all the way through to items of notable value.
 Antiques, jewellery – even your home furniture.

-- From April 2027, unused pensions will be subject to inheritance tax rules.
+From April 2027, unused pensions will also start to be included in your estate for inheritance tax purposes.

 What can you do about inheritance tax?